 * **Outcome Bias:** Duke promotes “resulting” – actively examining both successes and failures to analyze the decision-making process itself, not just the end result [[1]]([https://apps.dtic.mil/sti/citations/AD1069556](https://apps.dtic.mil/sti/citations/AD1069556)).

 * **Risk Aversion:** By focusing on potential upsides and not just downsides, “Thinking in Bets” helps you assess risks more holistically.
-This can encourage calculated risk-taking necessary for and seizing opportunities.
+This can encourage calculated risk-taking necessary for innovation and seizing opportunities.

 **Would you like to explore specific scenarios where these biases commonly occur and how “Thinking in Bets” offers countermeasures?**